 We market and sell our products in the United States through a direct sales organization.
-Our sales territory managers are focused on promoting awareness and increasing adoption of our solution primarily among the pulmonologists performing interventional pulmonary procedures across approximately 500 high volume hospitals in the United States.
+Our sales territory managers are focused on promoting awareness and increasing adoption of our solution primarily among the pulmonologists performing interventional pulmonary procedures across the United States.
 We are expanding our commercial operations in the United States while continuing to foster our international growth.
-We employ both direct and distributor-based sales models, with over 90% of our revenue generated in markets where we sell directly.
+In international markets, we employ both direct and distributor-based sales models, with over 95% of our revenue generated in markets where we sell directly.